Let's Talk About Google's Elephant in the Room

 - Let a user enter a search string (while offering suggestions)

-- Decipher what the user might actually be looking for, given the query and their location, plus search history
+- Decipher what the user might actually be looking for, given the query and their location, plus the search history

 - Compare that to other successful searches and existing contextual databases